borgbase/docs.borgbase.com/faq/index.md

 ## Append-Only Mode

+Also called "delayed deletion".
 In this mode, Borg will never remove old segments and instead add a new transaction for any change in a transaction log.
-The result is that no data is ever deleted and unwanted operations (like archive prunes- or deletions) can be undone.
+The result is that no data is ever deleted and operations (like archive prunes- or deletions) can be undone.
 This is useful if the client machine shouldn't get full access to its own backups to e.g. prevent a hacker from deleting backups after taking over a client machine.
 For full details and instruction on how to roll back, see the official [Borg docs](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#append-only-mode).

 ### Why can I still prune or delete archives with active append-only mode?

 The server-side Borg process [doesn't know](https://github.com/borgbackup/borg/issues/3504#issuecomment-354765228) about the high-level commands (`borg delete`, `borg prune`) you run.
 It only knows about adding chunks, removing chunks and so on.
 So with the current architecture, it's not possible to reject e.g. a `borg delete` command right away.

-As a result, Borg developers made the [decision](https://github.com/borgbackup/borg/issues/3504#issuecomment-354764028) to fail delete commands "silently".
-Effectively this means that while running backups with append-only ssh keys, no disk space will be recovered in your BorgBase repo with pruning.
+As a result, all high level operations still work, but old data isn't deleted (delayed deletion).
+Effectively this means that while running backups with append-only SSH keys, no disk space will be recovered in your BorgBase repo with pruning.
 But you can run a prune with an all access ssh key when your free quota is running low, which will then clear pruned backups and free up disk space.

 With append-only mode enabled, the repository will have a timestamped transaction log.
 This [allows going back](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#append-only-mode) to previous states, even if prune- or delete-commands were issued by the backup client.

-If you need to restore an older repo version, you can export the whole repo using `rsync` and roll back to a previous transaction.
+If you need to restore an older repo version, you can use [SFTP mode](/setup/import) to make the necessary edits or, preferably, download a backup copy of the whole repo before doing any edits.

 ### How can I prune append-only repositories?

 When using append-only mode, old transactions and segments are never cleaned from the repo and the size can grow over time.
-To really prune append-only repos and reduce their space usage, you have two options:

-1. Temporarily set your main key to full access mode.
-This will remove all old transactions during the next **write** operation.
-2. Use a trusted admin machine with a full access key to prune.
-This will also clear old transactions.

-Note that old data is only deleted, if a full access key makes a **write operation** (create, delete, prune).
-If you prune, but no archive is actually deleted, it's not a write operation.
+The timing and conditions of when old segments are cleaned up depends on the Borg version in use:

+- Borg 1.1.x: In this version, old segments are deleted *implicitely* when a write operation (e.g. `borg create`, `borg delete`) is done with a full access key.
+- Borg 1.2.x: This version added a new `borg compact` command to *explicitely* clean up old segments at a suitable time.
+You can trigger this command from our control panel under *More > Compact repo* from the repo table.
+Or run `borg compact` with a full access key directly.

 ## Other Questions